stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Normals

+The rotation animation in the demo has been factored out to a frame listener component, however the logic itself is still hard-coded and mixes the animation logic, calculation of the various matrices and management of the uniform buffer.
+Therefore we introduce an animation framework that separates these activities and provides reusable components for future demo applications.

-Many operations assume that a vector has been _normalized_ to _unit length_ (with possibly undefined results if the assumption is invalid).
+Many geometric operations assume that a vector has been _normalized_ to _unit length_ (with possibly undefined results if the assumption is invalid).
 This responsibility is left to the application which can use the following method to normalize a vector as required:

 ```java
 public Vector normalize() {